neilgd/chess-whois-discord-bot/readme.md

 * DISCORD_SERVER_ID - Server for testing purposes
 * DYNAMO_TABLE - A Dynamo DB table for storing /whois-lookup data

-6) Set up a DynamoDB table with DiscordId (key), lichessId, ccId and updatedAt fields
+6) Set up a DynamoDB table with discordId (key), lichessId, ccId and updatedAt fields

 To deploy the command: